Table of Contents

 Aryabhata proposed that the world revolves on its axis once a day.
 And the relative movement of the stars is caused by the earth’s motion.
 He specifies the number of earth rotations in a yuga in the opening chapter of his work, Aryabhatiyam.

-To explain this occurrence, he developed a geometrical model of the solar system in which the moon and sun were carried by epicycles, which are circles that move on top of one another.
-The motion of the planets was guided by two epicycles in this paradigm.
+Aryabhata developed a geometrical model of the solar system to explain this occurrence, wherein the moon and sun moved on epicycles – circles moving atop one another.
+In this model, he guided the motion of the planets using two epicycles.
 The little one moved slowly, but the larger one moved swiftly.

-In terms of distance from Earth, the planets were arranged as follows: the Moon, Mercury, Venus, the Sun, Mars, Jupiter, Saturn, and the asterisms (group of stars).
-The planets’ periods and locations were estimated using the relative velocity of the points.
+Aryabhata arranged the planets in terms of distance from Earth as follows: the Moon, Mercury, Venus, the Sun, Mars, Jupiter, Saturn, and the asterisms (group of stars).
+He estimated the planets’ periods and locations using the relative velocity of the points.

 In the case of Venus and Mercury, they traveled around the Earth at the same rate as the Sun.
 However, Jupiter, Saturn, and Mars, stars or points, traveled around the Earth at a set velocity, reflecting each planet’s journey through a zodiac.